bitwarden/contributing-docs/docs/architecture/adr/0021-standard-output-logging.md

 Code cleanup will be performed around Serilog usage, such as:

-- Removal of overuse of inclusion predicates that complicate (or sometimes block) effective log output.
+- Removal of overuse of inclusion predicates that complicate (or sometimes block) effective log output, for example in the uses of `AddSerilog` in place today at each consuming application.
-- Alignment with .NET Core and Serilog best practices on initialization and usage of Serilog itself.
+- Alignment with .NET Core and Serilog best practices on [initialization][seriloginit] and usage of Serilog itself.
 - Improvements in logging initialization reliability and working with configuration issues, as well as more resilient tear-down when a component stops / ends.
 - Removal of the above-deprecated sinks, in the final release of the support window.

-Logging functionality will be moved to a new shared library -- separate from the core -- for host-oriented utilities.
+Logging functionality will be moved to a new shared library -- separate from the core project -- as mentioned above for host-oriented utilities.
 This library will be distributed as a NuGet package so that local `server` projects as well as new, independent repositories for services can receive the benefits.

 [serilog]: https://serilog.net/
 [dd]: https://www.datadoghq.com/